 I wanted my lemon flavor to be more intense so I upped the lemon juice and decreased the granulated sugar proportion just a bit, hoping to create a little less crunch and a lot more drip.

-noteworthy ingredients for Meyer lemon cake
+ingredients for Meyer lemon cake

-- nonfat greek yogurt – With the olive oil in place, this cake turns out perfectly moist even in the presence of fat free yogurt.
-Now I’m no adversary to full fat dairy (drinking coffee with a lot of cream as I write this!) but ever since my gallbladder surgery, I look for ways to inconspicuously reduce the total fat content in my recipes.
+- With the olive oil in place, this cake turns out perfectly moist even in the presence of nonfat greek yogurt.
+Now I'm no adversary to full fat dairy (drinking coffee with a lot of cream as I write this!) but ever since my gallbladder surgery, I look for ways to inconspicuously reduce the total fat content in my recipes.
+You can use full-fat or low-fat yogurt instead of the nonfat version I used (I really just used it because I had it in the fridge and wanted it to go away!), just make sure yours is unflavored unsweetened yogurt.
+Sour cream will definitely work too.

 sugar-glazed Meyer lemon cake

-Rich with olive oil and sweetened with honey, this meyer lemon cake is bursting with bright lemon flavor!
-It has a dense, moist crumb and is topped off with a sweet meyer lemon and thyme sugar glaze that shatters when you slice into it.
+Rich with olive oil and sweetened with honey, this Meyer lemon cake is bursting with bright lemon flavor!
+It has a dense, moist crumb and is topped off with a sweet Meyer lemon and thyme sugar glaze that shatters when you slice into it.

-- Total Time: 1 hour 20 minutes (plus cooling time)
+- Total Time: 3 hour 20 minutes

 Ingredients